learn-co-students/the-bachelor-todo-001-prework-web/README.md

 2. What is the name of the woman whose occupation is cruise ship singer?
 3. How many contestants have been from Brooklyn, NY over the seasons 9 - 19?
 4. What was the occupation of the contestant from Cranston, Rhode Island?
-5. What is the average age of the contestants from season 12?
+5. What is the average age (rounded to the closest whole number) of the contestants from season 12?

 Run your testing suite to get started.